zachleat/zachleat.com/_posts/2023-11-16-a-taxonomy-of-web-component-types.md

 ### Injecting CSS with Javascript

-I was and am wary of this generally but there is some additional nuance to keep in mind comparing this to much-maligned CSS-in-JS approaches.
+I was and am wary of this generally but there is additional nuance to keep in mind when comparing this to the much-maligned CSS-in-JS approach.
 The JavaScript injected CSS happening here is at the stylesheet level using the CSSStyleSheet API.

 That is, one stylesheet is injected globally for all instances of the custom element (unless otherwise specified). `<table-saw>` is one exception to that, but the stylesheet is de-duplicated if more than one instance uses the same breakpoint and media/container query type.

 The jury is still out on how expensive Shadow DOM constructable stylesheets are.
-The [Eleventy Leaderboards](https://www.11ty.dev/speedlify/) are a pretty good stress test of that currently: `<speedlify-score>` uses Shadow DOM with a constructable stylesheet and currently has 918 component instances on that page (though lazy initialized via `<is-land>`).
+The [Eleventy Leaderboards](https://www.11ty.dev/speedlify/) are a pretty good stress test of that currently: `<speedlify-score>` uses Shadow DOM with a constructable stylesheet and currently has 918 component instances on the page (though lazy initialized via `<is-land>`).

 The part I like about injecting CSS with JavaScript is that I don’t need to worry about distributing my CSS separate from JavaScript—it feels like a _web-platform single file component_.

-This is a fine tradeoff to make when the component’s CSS is tightly coupled and in service to the JavaScript.
-It just _wouldn’t buy you anything if you need to style the before/without JavaScript (fallback) experience_, so buyer beware!
+This is a fine tradeoff to make when the component’s CSS is tightly coupled and in service to the JavaScript. **Injecting CSS with JS will not get you anywhere if you need to style the before/without JavaScript (fallback) experience**, so buyer beware!

 ### Nuances of Shadow DOM